 And I want you to know that my legacy will continue through my children.

-Uh, who incidentally I in George uh to replace me in my seat in Congress.
+I have great family here, and especially my oldest boy, John Conyers III, who incidentally endorsed to replace me in my seat in Congress.

-And I uh very proud of the fact that I am the dean of the Congress, and that I will continue to I didn't have to of uh putting my retirement plans together, and I will have more about that uh very soon.
+And I am very proud of the fact that I am the dean of the Congress and that I will continue to.

-You are today, at this time at this moment in this period, uh, preparing for your retirement, a date in which you are not prepared to announce at this moment.
+You are today, at this time, at this moment, in this period, preparing for your retirement, a date in which you are not prepared to announce at this moment.

-Uh Pastor Daryl Scott is uh with us, founder, senior pastor of the new Spirit Revival Center, the Reverend Jesse Lee Uh Peterson, founder of Rebuilding the Family, Rebuilding the Man, author of the Antidote, Healing America from the poison of hate, blame, victimhood.
+Pastor Daryl Scott is with us, founder, senior pastor of the new Spirit Revival Center, the Reverend Jesse Lee Peterson, founder of Rebuilding the Family, Rebuilding the Man, author of The Antidote, Healing America from the Poison of Hate, Blame, Victimhood.

 I said, okay, he's denying the allegations.

-Obviously, there might be something to it since since he decided to resign.
+Obviously, there might be something to it, since he decided to resign.

-I think at the end of the day, you know, maybe this is gonna be a good thing, and that we're gonna see people being more respectful to everybody else in the workplace.
+I think at the end of the day, maybe this is going to be a good thing in that we're going to see people being more respectful to everybody else in the workplace.

 Well, you're right.

-I I think it's time for John Cons to step down anyway.
+I think it's time for John Conyers to step down anyway.

 He's been there a long time.

-He's known uh for going to work in his underwears.
+He's known for going to work in his underwears.

-But what I find is hypocritical about the black caucus and the Democratic Party is that NASA Pelosi and members of the Democratic Party try to defend John Conyers and and call him an icon who served for rights of women,
+But what I find is hypocritical about the black caucus and the Democratic Party is that NASA Pelosi and members of the Democratic Party try to defend John Conyers and call him an icon who served for rights of women.

-and and while on the same hand, they say that they are for women, they support women and all that, but when it comes to the Democrats, they tend to support politics and support their party rather than to supporting women.
+But when it comes to the Democrats, they tend to support politics and support their party rather than supporting women.

 And we saw that once again with Bill Clinton when he was accused, they tried to destroy the women who accused Bill Clinton of what he did to them.

-And also there's another guy by the name of Al Green, he's a member of the uh congress uh uh black caucus as John Conyers.
+And also, there's another guy by the name of Al Green.

-He's one of the founders of the uh congressional black caucus.
+He's one of the founders of the Congressional Black Caucus.

-And if this were going on, and if it's true that John Conyers paid off a woman, why did the congressional black caucus allow these two men to stay there knowing that these accusations were there, especially after he paid off a woman?
+And if this were going on, and if it's true that John Conyers paid off a woman, why did the Congressional Black Caucus allow these two men to stay there, knowing that these accusations were there, especially after they paid off a woman?

-So it's exposed, Sean, really what the Democratic Party is all about and what the Congressional Black Caucus is about, and that is they are not for the people, therefore politics, because as long as they can keep it political, it brings power and wealth for them.
+And that is they are not for the people, therefore politics, because as long as they can keep it political, it brings power and rough for them.

-He's not doing he's been there since 1963, and there is no improvement in Detroit at all.
+He's been there since 1963, and there is no improvement in Detroit at all.

 It has only gotten worse rather than getting better.

-So if he sure stepped down, I think that it should replace him with someone who's gonna, you know, do what's good for the people and not good for them uh for the representatives.
+So if he should step down, I think that they should replace him with someone who's going to, you know, do what's good for the people and not good for the representatives.

 I remember covering Richard Jewell in Atlanta.